 If an organization name doesn't contain a toponym, you can set its name in any language.

 In countries where the national language uses both the Latin and the Cyrillic alphabets, the preferred option is to write names twice (using each alphabet).Note.
 If an item name contains only Cyrillic letters and numbers, you can enter it for one language (such as Russian) and not repeat it for another (such as Ukrainian).

 - In countries where the national language uses an alphabet other than Latin or Cyrillic, you can enter the name twice using both the national alphabet and Latin (or just enter it using Latin letters).

-- If an organization (firm, institution, establishment, etc.) uses a name in the national language of the area being mapped, then the name of that organization (whether official or for the caption) should be entered in the national language for that area.
+If an organization (company, institution, establishment) uses a name in the national language of the area being mapped, then the name of that organization (whether official or for the caption) should be entered in that language.

-- You can also enter an organization's name in its “native” language or use Latin script (transcribing).
+You can also enter the official name of the organization in its “native” language or using Latin script.For example:

 - Official, Russian: Ресторан быстрого питания Макдоналдс, ИКЕА

 - Official, English (additional): McDonald's, IKEA